namdo1225/namdo1225.github.io/aboutme.md

 ## My Experience

-For my web development job at the Thaddeus Resource Center, I have been doing web design primarily using Webflow, which is a website designer that allows you to integrate your skills with.
-I am also assigned to do app development, in which I am developing the organization's primary app.
-In it, I am assigned to work on the resource sections, where I compile many resources together for future users of the app.
+For my software development job at the Thaddeus Resource Center, I am also assigned to do app development, in which I am developing the organization's primary app in JavaScript and React Native.
+I have created reusable components for the app's resource section that improve the reusability of the application overall while minimizing the amount of code.
+Currently, I am developing the journal section of the app, in which users can type in journal entries and record their daily mood.
+I am also assigned to continually improve Thaddeus' main website using Webflow, which is a website designer that allows you to easily create beautiful websites.

 Through my IT job, I have maintained an inventory of more than 300 university devices (desktops, laptops, etc.).
 I am primarily tasked with setting up these devices (installing OSes and so forth) so that they meet the university's and college's standards.
 Last but not least, like many others in IT, I have resolved many tickets from users on ServiceNow, by email, or through walk-in support.

 I have also worked as a student worker for the JD-Next program (https://jd-next.org/), a "fully-online course (that) introduces students to the kinds of doctrinal concepts and legal skills that students will encounter at law school".
-I mainly provide technical support for the student and the organizational team as needed, but I have also dabbled in Visual Basic for Applications in Excel and mail merge to create various PDF reports and .csv files.
+I mainly provide technical support for the student and the organizational team as needed, but I have also dabbled in Visual Basic for Applications in Excel and mail merge to create various PDF reports and CSV files.

 As a last note, back in high school, my school had a work study program that I participated in.
 I got the opportunity to work at Sun Tran and O'Rielly Chevrolet, mainly learning more about professional ethics and the office setting.
 This work study program is where I first started working for my IT job before being hired as their student worker.